Long Term Care, Retirement Home and Congregate Living Health Standards

 Preventing infections

-• Decreased immunity and/or underlying medical conditions
+• Have decreased immunity or underlying medical conditions

-• A lot of personal contact
+• Encounter a lot of personal contacts

 • Live in close quarters